PySimpleGUI/PySimpleGUI/readme.md

    - A row is a list of elements
 - Return values are a list of button presses and input values.

+It's stunning that after so many years Python still hasn't put forth a GUI framework that truly fits the language's basic  data structures, especially lists.
+It's hard to argue with the success to be had in quickly building GUI applications using this package's syntax.

   -----
 ## Getting Started with PySimpleGUI